kquach229/neighborlens/posts/validatelens-is-now-free-for-everyone.md

 ---
-title: ValidateLens Is Now Free for Everyone
+title: ValidateLens Is Now Free for Everyone!

 date: 03-20-25
 ---

-We have a big announcement: **ValidateLens is now completely free to use**.
+We have a big announcement: **ValidateLens is now completely free to use 🎉🎉🎉**.

 That’s right — submitting your startup idea no longer requires buying credits.
 Whether you’re just testing the waters or gathering feedback before launch, you can now do it all at no cost.